 - Add the potato chunks to a large pot covered in water by at least 2-3 inches of water.
 Bring to a boil over medium-high heat.
 Boil until completely tender (potatoes will pierce easily with a fork) and drain well.
 Using an immersion blender, hand mixer or a potato masher, mash the sweet potatoes right in the pot.

-- Transfer mash to prepared casserole dish and smooth the surface.
-(You can make the sweet potato casserole up to this point the day before serving, if desired.
+- Transfer mash to a prepared casserole dish and smooth the surface.
+(You can make the sweet potato casserole up to this point the day before serving if desired.
 Just cover the baking dish and refrigerate).

 - Serve warm.